Grumblesaur/magenta/README.md

 ### func & meth
   ```
+  # this is a feature yet to be implemented

   # func-declared procedures have no side effects
   func add(int a, int b) : int {
     return a + b;